glenn20/mp-image-tool-esp32/README.md

 cd mp-image-tool-esp32
 ```

-If you use a python virtual environment, make sure it is active.
+If you use a python virtual environment (recommended), make sure it is active.

 To use without installing: